dbos-inc/dbos-docs/docs/cloud-tutorials/account-management.md

 All users in an organization have full access to its resources, including databases and applications.

-You can rename your organization by running:
+An organization admin (the user who created the organization) can rename the organization by running:

 ```
 npx dbos-cloud org rename <current-org-name> <new-org-name>